Russ Morgan: Late career and death

-In 1950, Russ Morgan hosted In the Morgan Manner on ABC television.
+During the spring and summer of 1950 he hosted a televised version of In the Morgan Manner.
+The show originated from Chicago and was aired on the American Broadcasting Company (ABC) network.
 In 1953, Russ Morgan And His Orchestra released "The Tennessee Wig-Walk" as a single.
 Morgan had another TV program on CBS in 1956 with Helen O'Connell as the featured singer.
 In 1958, Morgan's nineteen-piece band had been reduced to eleven men, with his sons Jack Morgan on trombone and David Morgan on guitar.
 In 1965, he was booked for an eight-week engagement at the Top o' the Strip at the Dunes Hotel in Las Vegas.
 The engagement lasted until 1977.

 Morgan died from a hemorrhagic stroke in 1969 in Las Vegas at the age of 65.
 His son Jack took over leadership of the band.
 Morgan has a star on the Hollywood Walk of Fame for his contributions to recording.

 Legacy

 Russ Morgan's work lives on in many works of media.
 Much of his music is used in Analog Horror, such as in Vita Carnis.
 Leyland Kirby also sampled Morgan's songs in the album, Everywhere at the End of Time, an album that attempts to represent the stages of dementia, the most known/famous example being Libet's Delay, which samples "Goodnight, My Beautiful", and Childishly Fresh Eyes, which samples "Moonlight and Shadows".
 These songs are featured many times in different forms as the album progresses, eventually becoming corrupted to simulate the feeling of dementia.

-Russ Morgan's "Were You Foolin'?" was also heavily popularized by Ultrakill, where a loop of the instrumental plays in the background while the player chooses upgrades or reads about different enemy types, though technically the song is credited under Bob Causer and His Cornellians (Russ' alias at the time).
+Russ Morgan's "Were You Foolin'?" was also heavily popularized by the video game Ultrakill, where a 30-second loop of the instrumental plays in the background while the player is using a Terminal, though technically the song is credited under Bob Causer and His Cornellians (Russ' alias at the time).

 Most of Morgan's most popular songs come from an album of previously unreleased songs that were released in 1978, nearly 10 years after his death.
 Among his most known songs are "Goodnight, My Beautiful", "Moonlight and Shadows", "So Tired", "Room With a View", "Moonlight Serenade", "To You", and "What Do You Know About Love?".